 What It Accomplishes: Turns off the production of steroid hormones without which fibroids shrink.
 However, they generally return when treatment is stopped.

 Best Suited for: Women with very small fibroids or those who wish to shrink tumors prior to surgery.
-Also frequently used to halt severe bleeding, allowing a woman to build her blood supply for transfusion prior to a myomectomy.
+Also frequently used to halt severe bleeding, allowing a woman to build their blood supply for transfusion prior to a myomectomy.

 What You Should Know: Though this treatment does shrink tumors, Goldstein says it is unsafe to use for longer than nine months, after which time the fibroids generally return.
 However, he says it can be the treatment of choice for women who are very close to menopause.
 "If you can stop the bleeding for a year a woman will have made it to menopause, after which time the fibroids shrink on their own," Goldstein tells WebMD.

 Option 5: Medical Monitoring What It Is: A watchful waiting, checking the size and number of fibroids -- and any resulting symptoms -- at regular intervals.
-How It's Done: Via vaginal ultrasound exam and a blood test for anemia.What It Accomplishes: It may help carry a woman through to her menopause without treatment, after which time hormone levels drop and fibroids disappear on their own.
+How It's Done: Via vaginal ultrasound exam and a blood test for anemia.What It Accomplishes: It may help carry a woman through to their menopause without treatment, after which time hormone levels drop and fibroids disappear on their own.
 Best Suited for: Women with minimal symptoms who are nearing menopause and who have completed their childbearing.

 What You Should Know: If symptoms are not severe, Goldstein says women should be wary of being talked into treatment they might not need.